A Trip down Omoide Yokocho (Memory Lane) in Shinjuku, Tokyo, Japan. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Omoide Yokocho in Shinjuku – A Mouthwatering Walk Down Memory Lane

-Omoide Yokocho or Memory Lane in Shinjuku, Tokyo, is also called Shonben Yokocho or Piss Alley.
-Home to dozens of smoky yakitori and motsuyaki joints, noodle bars and izakayas, its atmospheric alleyways are popular post-work stops for Japanese salarymen looking for cheap food and drink.
+Omoide Yokocho or Memory Lane in Shinjuku, Tokyo, is also called Shonben Yokocho or Piss Alley due to the lack of toilets here for many years.
+Home to dozens of smoky yakitori and motsuyaki joints, boisturous izakayas, and noodle bars, the atmospheric alleyways of Omoide Yokocho are a popular post-work stop for Japanese salarymen looking for cheap food and drinks.
+After spending an evening with new local friends in the tiny retro quarter, we understood why.

-Many people think of Japan’s capital Tokyo as a high-tech, high-rise city and while that is true to a certain extent, it’s not the complete picture.
-Tokyo is also home to charming, low-rise, traditional neighbourhoods such as Yanaka and Asakusa.
+Many people think of Japan’s capital Tokyo as a high-tech, high-rise metropolis, and while that is true to a certain extent, it’s not the complete picture.
+Tokyo is also home to many charming, low-rise, traditional local neighbourhoods, such as Yanaka and Asakusa.

-But most surprisingly there are atmospheric ramshackle areas right beneath the neon-lit towers of Shinjuku, such as this tiny quarter tucked beside the railway line known as Omoide Yokocho or Memory Lane.
-(Note: some Japanese friends have told me that a better translation is Memory Corner despite it being typically translated as Memory Lane.)
+But more surprisingly there are atmospheric ramshackle quarters hidden right beneath the neon-lit towers of modern parts of the city, like futuristic Shinjuku, such as retro Omoide Yokocho or Memory Lane, tucked beside the railway line.
+Note, if you can’t find it and are asking locals, our new Japanese friends told us that a better translation is Memory Corner despite it being typically translated as Memory Lane.

 Omoide Yokocho, Shinjuku – A Walk Down Memory Lane